luzerno/dash-to-dock/README.md

 ## Change log

-Version numbering follow the uploads to http://extensions.gnome.org
+Version numbering follows the uploads to http://extensions.gnome.org

 **Version 10 (09-07-2012)**
  * Option to center the dock vertically.